1 Week Georgia Itinerary for the Arts, Food & Wine Lover

 Days 1-5: Tbilisi

-Fabrika courtyard Tbilisi
+Fabrika courtyard in Tbilisi

-In Tbilisi, you are exposed to so many architectural styles, artistic designs and unique experiences that it is impossible not to leave inspired.
-Cafes, restaurants and art spaces we visited had their own special style and feeling.
-Unlike other capital cities that may be known for one thing or another, this city has an eclectic mix of experiences to offer the keen traveller.
+The cafes, restaurants and creative spaces we visited each had a distinct style and feel.
+Unlike other capital cities that may be known for one thing or another, this city has an eclectic mix of experiences to offer the traveller.

 Getting around Tbilisi